TencentARC/ArcNerf/docs/datasets.md

 ## Inference
 Inference will be performed based on eval dataset params(intrinsic, img shape).
 If you do not set the eval dataset, inference will not be performed.

+###
+to_gpu: If you set this to True, will create rays tensors on gpu directly if you use gpu.

 ### Render
 Controls the params of render novel view(volume rendering), like the camera path.
 Check `geometry/poses.py` for detail.